-Demonstration of a dynamic system becoming balanced. (a) Balanced initial state of a pond of water (shaded grey), with no waves and no currents. (b) Extra water added in center of pond, causing the water-mass distribution to not be in equilibrium with the waves and currents. (c) Wave generation as the pond adjusts itself toward a new balanced state. (d) Final balanced state with slightly higher water everywhere, but no waves and no currents. the geostrophic wind are based on temperature and pressure fields via atmospheric dynamics.
+Demonstration of a dynamic system becoming balanced. (a) Balanced initial state of a pond of water (shaded blue), with no waves and no currents.
+Dark-blue dotted line shows this initial water level. (b) Extra water added in center of pond, causing the water-mass distribution to not be in equilibrium with the waves and currents. (c) Wave generation as the pond adjusts itself toward a new balanced state. (d) Final balanced state with slightly higher water everywhere, but no waves and no currents. is the geostrophic wind, which is based on temperature and pressure fields via atmospheric dynamics.